US STOCKS-Wall Street gains as Trump to leave hospital, investors hope for stimulus

 After data last week showed an unexpected slowdown in the domestic manufacturing sector in September, figures on Monday showed activity in the broader services industry pulled above levels that prevailed before the COVID-19 pandemic.

+The S&P 500 posted 29 new 52-week highs and no new lows; the Nasdaq Composite recorded 112 new highs and 16 new lows.

+Volume on U.S. exchanges was 8.45 billion shares, compared with the 9.79 billion average for the full session over the last 20 trading days.

-(Additional reporting by Devik Jain and Sagarika Jaisinghani in Bengaluru; editing by Cynthia Osterman)
+(Additional reporting by Sinead Carew in New York, and Devik Jain and Sagarika Jaisinghani in Bengaluru; editing by Cynthia Osterman)

 ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net))